kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(5\) A description of the primary and all alternate modes, and any back-up system, together with any associated limitations, of the engine control system and its interface with the aircraft systems, including the propeller when applicable.

-\(c\) *Safety analysis assumptions.* The assumptions of the safety analysis as described in §33.75(d) with respect to the reliability of safety devices, instrumentation, early warning devices, maintenance checks, and similar equipment or procedures that are outside the control of the engine manufacturer.
+\(c\) *Safety analysis assumptions.* The assumptions of the safety analysis as described in [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.75   Safety analysis.|§33.75]](d) with respect to the reliability of safety devices, instrumentation, early warning devices, maintenance checks, and similar equipment or procedures that are outside the control of the engine manufacturer.

 \[Amdt.
 33-6, 39 FR 35463, Oct.
 1, 1974, as amended by Amdt.
 33-9, 45 FR 60181, Sept.
 11, 1980; Amdt.
 33-24, 47 FR 50867, Sept.
 4, 2007; Amdt.
 33-25, 73 FR 48123, Aug.
 18, 2008; Amdt.
 33-26, 73 FR 48284, Aug.
 19, 2008\]

 ### §33.7   Engine ratings and operating limitations.

-\(a\) Engine ratings and operating limitations are established by the Administrator and included in the engine certificate data sheet specified in §21.41 of this chapter, including ratings and limitations based on the operating conditions and information specified in this section, as applicable, and any other information found necessary for safe operation of the engine.
+\(a\) Engine ratings and operating limitations are established by the Administrator and included in the engine certificate data sheet specified in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.41   Type certificate.|§21.41]] of this chapter, including ratings and limitations based on the operating conditions and information specified in this section, as applicable, and any other information found necessary for safe operation of the engine.

 \(b\) For reciprocating engines, ratings and operating limitations are established relating to the following: